The Higman operations and embeddings of recursive groups: Introduction

 \subsection{Higman's embedding theorem}

-In 1961 Higman proved that \textit{a finitely generated group can be embedded in a finitely presented group if and only if it is recursively presented} \cite{Higman Subgroups in fP groups} (see definitions and notations in~\ref{SU Basic notations and references}).
-Here we suggest an algorithm for construction of the specific recursively enumerable sets of integer sequences used to study embeddings in \cite{Higman Subgroups in fP groups}.
-This allows us to introduce wide classes of groups for which Higman's well-known embedding construction is constructive and effective.
+In 1961 Higman proved that \textit{a finitely generated group can be embedded in a finitely presented group if and only if it is recursively presented} \cite{Higman Subgroups in fP groups} (see definitions and notation in~\ref{SU Basic notation and references}).
+In his work Higman extensively uses specific recursively enumerable sets of integer sequences which in some sense ``code'' defining relations of groups.
+Our objective is to suggest an algorithm for construction of such integer sequences for certain types of groups.
+This allows us to list wide classes of groups for which Higman's famous embedding construction can be constructive and effective.

-Higman's approach will be very briefly outlined in Section~\ref{SE The main steps of the embedding} below.
-For now let us just mention the main steps of \cite{Higman Subgroups in fP groups} to identify the parts to which our new algorithm concerns.
+The approach of \cite{Higman Subgroups in fP groups} will be very briefly outlined in Section~\ref{SE The main steps of the embedding} below.
+For now let us just mention the main steps of Higman's construction to distinguish those parts to which our new algorithm concerns.
 A finitely generated group